jie65535/awesome-balatro/README.md

 - [Slower Scaling Ante](https://www.nexusmods.com/balatro/mods/7/) - Slows the ante scaling to a linear pattern. by [@infarctus](https://github.com/Infarcactus)
 - [Stickers Always Shown](https://github.com/SirMaiquis/Balatro-Stickers-Always-Shown) - The joker's stickers are always shown!. by [@SirMaiquis](https://github.com/SirMaiquis)
 - [Survival Mode](https://github.com/Aurelius7309/Survival) - This mod adds two new game modes: Survival and Survival+. by [@Aure](https://github.com/Aurelius7309)
+- [GameSpeed Display and Spacereroll](https://github.com/snowylight/GameSpeed-Display-and-Spacereroll) - Always display the speed.
+Press the shift key to change speed and space key to reroll in shop, also disable the FPS display. by [@snowylight](https://github.com/snowylight)
 - [UltraHand](https://github.com/xioxin/BalatroMods) - Click on the card in the collection menu to spawn, ignoring the card count limit. by [@xioxin](https://github.com/xioxin)
 - [Robo Sorting](https://discord.com/channels/1116389027176787968/1248493580537040917) - Adds Joker Sorting with the S key in the shop. by `@Robo`